 There are licence conditions and obligations arising under the legislation, regulations and codes that require licensees to develop processes to ensure that benchmarks and milestonesactivities are achievedcompleted within prescribed timeframes.
 Examples include responding to customer complaints, connecting and re-connecting customers on time and providing annual compliance and performance reports to the Authority.
 The Authority expects auditors to undertakeperform appropriate testingaudit procedures to determine whether a licensee has complied with the obligation.
-The level nature and extent of testingthe procedures will be guided by the licensee's control environment audit priority of the licence obligation.
-If a licensee has a strong control environment with high level of visibility of the required compliance outcomes, then it may be appropriate for the auditor to rely on the available data provided by the licensee to assess compliance.
-However, if the licensee hasis assessed as having a weak control environment, then the Authority expects the auditor to undertakeperform more detailed testingaudit procedures, including audit sampling, to assess the level of compliance.
+The levelnature and extert of testingthe procedures will be guided by the licensee's control environment with high level of visibility of the required compliance outcomes, then it may be appropriate for the auditor to rely on the available data provided by the licensee to assess compliance.
+However, if the licensee has a sassessed as having a weak control environment, then the Authority expects the auditor to undertakeperform more detailed testingaudit procedures, including audit sampling, to assess the level of compliance.

-10.5 Professional scepticism Scepticism
+10.5 Professional scepticismScepticism